Godzil/MB701-Reverse/PTCR.md

 |--------|-----------|-----------|------------------------|
 | F7     | Stroke #1 | Stroke #2 | ???
 (Color to clear?)  |

-Code clear the canvas to all white whatever the value.
+Clear the canvas to all white whatever the value.
 Not sure what the byte 3 is suppose to represent.

  #### Examples:
  - `F7 0C 4B 00`